syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Xamarin.md

 {% endhighlight %}

-The below code snippet illustrates how to save the file using stream in xamarin android platform.
+The following code example illustrates how to save the file by using stream in xamarin android platform.

 {% highlight c# %}
 C#:

-//Create a new document.
+//Create a new document

 PdfDocument document = new PdfDocument();